 Rebekah Brooks, who led News Corp.
-(NWSA)’s U.K. unit until last year, said she discussed the company’s phone-hacking cases and its bid for British Sky Broadcasting Group Plc (BSY) with Prime Minister David Cameron before resigning.
+(NWSA:US)’s U.K. unit until last year, said she discussed the company’s phone-hacking cases and its bid for British Sky Broadcasting Group Plc (BSY) with Prime Minister David Cameron before resigning.

 Brooks, 43, gave details to a media-ethics inquiry today of dozens of informal meetings, dinners, lunches and birthday parties with Britain’s political elite when she edited News Corp.’s best-selling Sun tabloid starting in 2003, and later as the unit’s chief executive officer.
 She was arrested in a phone- hacking probe in July, two days after she stepped down.